siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```
 ### Sinks

-Sinks allow you to publish events from the streams via multiple transports to external endpoints with various data formats.
+Sinks publish events from the streams via multiple transports to external endpoints in various data formats.

-Sink let you define a mapping to convert the Siddhi event to appropriate output data format (such as `JSON`, `TEXT`, `XML`, etc),
+A sink configuration allows you to define a mapping to convert the Siddhi event to the required output data format (such as `JSON`, `TEXT`, `XML`, etc.).
-when customization to such mappings is not provided Siddhi converts events to its default format based on the stream definition and
+When customization to such mappings is not provided, Siddhi converts events to its default format based on the stream definition and
-the selected data format and publish the events.
+the selected data format to publish the events.

 **Purpose**

-Sink provides a way to publish Siddhi events to external systems in their preferred data format.
+Sinks provide a way to publish Siddhi events to external systems in the preferred data format.

 **Syntax**

-To configure a stream to publish events via a Sink, add the sink configuration to a stream definition by adding the `@sink`
+To configure a stream to publish events via a sink, add the sink configuration to a stream definition by adding the `@sink`
 annotation with the required parameter values.
 The sink syntax is as follows:

 ```sql